A life insurance beneficiary is the person, group, or organization you elect to receive the proceeds of your life insurance policy if you pass away.

-- Primary Beneficiary – The primary beneficiary (or beneficiaries) is the individual or legal entity that you have chosen to receive the death benefit first.
-If this beneficiary is alive and available at your death, he will collect the policy proceeds.
+- Primary beneficiary: The primary beneficiary is the individual(s) or legal entity you chose to receive the death benefit first.
+If the beneficiary is alive and available at your death, he or she will collect the policy proceeds.

-Revocable and Irrevocable Life Insurance Beneficiaries
+Revocable vs Irrevocable Beneficiaries

-Life insurance beneficiaries can further be broken down into two special classes – revocable and irrevocable.
+Life insurance beneficiaries can be broken down further into two special classes – revocable and irrevocable.

-- Irrevocable Beneficiaries – If you’ve named an irrevocable beneficiary, you may not change the designation without the consent of the previous beneficiary.
+- Irrevocable Beneficiaries: If you’ve named an irrevocable beneficiary, you may not change the designation without the consent of the previous beneficiary.

 Most life insurance experts recommend you only use the revocable option to avoid legal issues in the future.